The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis: Introduction

-We examine the fitness-for-use of PPMFs through a variety of redistricting and voting rights analyses.
-In particular, we employ a set of recently developed simulation methods that can generate a large number of realistic redistricting maps under a set of legal and other relevant constraints, such as contiguity, compactness, population parity, and preservation of communities of interest and counties \cite{chen2013, cart:etal:19, deford2019, autry2020, fifi:etal:20, mcca:imai:20, kenn:etal:21}.
+We employ a set of recently-developed simulation methods that can generate large numbers of realistic redistricting maps under a set of legal and other relevant constraints, including contiguity, compactness, population parity, and preservation of communities of interest and counties \cite{chen2013, cart:etal:19, deford2019, autry2020, fifi:etal:20, mcca:imai:20, kenn:etal:21}.
 These simulation methods have been extensively used by expert witnesses in recent court cases on redistricting, including \emph{Common Cause v.
 Lewis} (2020), \emph{Rucho v.
 Common Cause} (2019), \emph{Ohio A. Philip Randolph Institute v.
-Householder} (2020), \emph{League of Women Voters of Michigan v.
-Benson} (2019), \emph{League of Women Voters v.
-Pennsylvania} (2017), \emph{Missouri State Conference of the NAACP v.
-Ferguson-Florissant School District} (2017), \emph{Raleigh Wake Citizens Association v.
-Wake County Board of Elections} (2016), and \emph{City of Greensboro v.
-Guilford County Board of Elections} (2015).
-These cases span all levels of government: local redistricting, state legislative redistricting, and congressional redistricting.
-We apply the simulation methods to the DAS-12.2 and DAS-4.5 data and compare the results with those obtained based on the 2010 Census data.
-This comparison reveals how the DAS affects the conclusions of redistricting analysis.

-In addition, we examine the impact of DAS on the prediction accuracy of an individual voter's race.
-Redistricting analysis for voting rights cases often necessitates such individualized prediction because most states' voter lists do not include individual's race.
-One prominent prediction method combines the Census block-level proportion of each race with a voter's name and address \cite{fisc:frem:06,elli:etal:09,imai:khan:16}.
-This methodology played a key role in the most recent racial gerrymandering case, \emph{NAACP, Spring Valley Branch et al.~v.
-East Ramapo School District} (2020), in which the federal Court of Appeals for the Second Circuit upheld the district court's ruling that the school board elections violated the Voting Rights Act.
-We reanalyze this case using the DAS data and compare the results with those based on the 2010 Census data.
+Householder} (2020), and \emph{League of Women Voters of Michigan v.
+Benson} (2019).